 Shaping patient-informed policy for systems change

-LIFT Dane Tackles Policies That Perpetuate Economic Inequity
+LIFT Wisconsin Tackles Policies That Perpetuate Economic Inequity

-CPP Co-director Jill Jacklitz and students develop a policy agenda for LIFT Dane
+CPP Co-director Jill Jacklitz and students develop a policy agenda for LIFT Wisconsin

 Rachel Grob leads research to bring patients' voices front and center